 The Principal is then to complete the Flexible Arrangements – Principal’s Decision Form

-In accordance with the Education (General Provisions ) Act 2006 (QLd); permission from the parent is not required if the entity is satisfied it would be inappropriate in the circumstances to require the written agreement of a parent.
+In accordance with the Education (General Provisions ) Act 2006 (QLD); permission from the parent is not required if the entity is satisfied it would be inappropriate in the circumstances to require the written agreement of a parent.

-Example— It may be inappropriate to require a parent’s written agreement if the student is living independently of his or her parents
+Example— It may be inappropriate to require a parent’s written agreement if the student is living independently of his or her parents.

 Decision-making